Do you sleep with the doors closed? Does your furnace run at night?

-There can be other tell-tale signs of an issue.
+There can be other tell-tale signs of a furnace issue.
 Do you notice dust after the cleaning person has done his/her job?
 Is there uneven heating in your home?
 You may feel that something has changed in your home resulting in a change in the environment, but you may not be able to pinpoint the issue.

-To get ahead of any such issues, do an inspection every 5 years of your furnace and duct work.
+To get ahead of any such heating issues, do an inspection every 5 years of your furnace and duct work.
 During these inspections, we also take care of any issues with rodents, water damage, leakage, etc. If you have recently done any modifications to your home that involved heating, insulation or related items, let us ensure that everything is still working correctly.

 RC Mechanical is based in Redwood City, CA. Call us today at (650) 575-3915 for a whole house inspection.
 We have been providing heating and air conditioning expertise to the Bay Area for over 20 years.
 Homeowners in Redwood City and throughout the Bay Area count on us for all their heating and air conditioning needs.